Obarun/66/doc/frontend.md

     * Any valid number.

     This will create the file *timeout-kill*.
-Once this file is created and the value is not `0`, then on reception of a [66-stop](66-stop.html) command—which sends a `SIGTERM` and a `SIGCONT` to the service — a timeout of value in milliseconds is set.
+Once this file is created and the value is not `0`, then on reception of a [stop](stop.html) command—which sends a `SIGTERM` and a `SIGCONT` to the service — a timeout of value in milliseconds is set.
 If the service is still not dead, after *value* in milliseconds, it will receive a `SIGKILL`.
-If the file does not exist, or contains 0, or an invalid value, then the service is never forcibly killed (unless, of course, a [s6-svc -k](https://skarnet.org/software/s6/s6-svc.html) command is issued).
+If the file does not exist, or contains `0`, or an invalid value, then the service is never forcibly killed.

     ---

 - @timeout-up

-    *Corresponds to the file timeout-up of [s6-rc](https://skarnet.org/software/s6-rc) programs*.
+    The file is used for type `oneshot`.

     mandatory : no